Water temperature in Málaga

 Minimum:

-As of now, in Málaga, the water temperature is 78.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 7.6°F higher than the average recorded on this particular day in recent years.
-Since yesterday, there was a slight increase in temperature.
-This indicates a warming trend over the past day.
+As of now, in Málaga, the water temperature is 73.8°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 6.1°F higher than the average recorded on this particular day in recent years.
+The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

 Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 76.5°F on 2023, while the historical minimum was 65.7°F on 2018.
+The maximum temperature recorded for this date was 74.2°F on 2017, while the historical minimum was 62.1°F on 2021.

 Daily water temperature in Málaga